Mienjung97/PROject-GOLFblog/README.md

 </details><br/>

 [Back to top](<#table-of-content>)

 ### Database Schema

+The database schema was created with [BugBytes](https://www.youtube.com/watch?v=qzrE7cfc_3Q&t=478s) YouTube video and the corresponding tool [dreampuf](https://dreampuf.github.io/GraphvizOnline/).
+Due to health issues I could not completely follow my time plan, therefore I was unable to create a database schema myself, which was planned to be done with [Lucid](https://lucid.app/documents#/home?folder_id=recent).

 * **Post** - Handles all the posts
 * **Comment** - Handles all the comments